DariaSicaru/orchard-uav-gis-analysis/README.md

 The photogrammetric reconstruction also presented limitations for small, sparse or partially reconstructed tree crowns.
 Such cases resulted in low or missing height estimates for some trees.

-The GLI and VARI analyses were exploratory.
-Because no independent field measurements of vegetation condition were available, the indices were not used as direct indicators of tree health.
+The GLI and VARI analyses were primarily exploratory.
+For trees with notably low index values, field verification was performed to assess whether the spectral anomaly corresponded to an observable biological condition.
+This verification was selective (performed only for trees with clear spectral anomalies), not systematic across all 15 trees; consequently, the possibility of undetected anomalies or false positives among the remaining trees cannot be excluded.
+Any biological interpretations (e.g., suspected disease symptoms) are based on macroscopic field observation only, without laboratory confirmation, and should be considered indicative rather than diagnostic.
 Future development could include:

 - multispectral UAV imagery;